go-lab/iwc/README.md

-iwc
+IWC - Inter Widget Communication
 ===

-Enables the interwidget communication and drag and drop between widgets
+Enables the inter-widget communication and drag and drop between widgets.

+## How to start

+## Description
+Widgets are often rendered as iframes inside the widget container.

+## Examples

+## Thanks
+The initial code of inter-widget communication is based on the [openapp library](https://code.google.com/p/open-app/) by Erik Isaksson and Matthias Palmér.